ultralightlabs/ultralight-github-action/README.md

     # This can be generated in the Ultralight web app's settings page.
 Store
     # this as a secret.
     ultralight-api-key: ${{secrets.ULTRALIGHT_GH_ACTION_API_KEY}}

+  # Use outputs as desired to handle merge block or other release context.
+- run: |
+    echo '${{ steps.report-commit.outputs.merge-block }}'
+    echo '${{ steps.report-commit.outputs.report-commit-data }}' | jq '.updatedSoftwarePartVersions'
 ```

 ## Integrating into your team's release process